Frequently Asked Questions

 How do I find out what my child has being doing at childcare?

 There are many ways you can find this out and centres have different practices.
 At Acacia Hill, we are more than happy to chat to you about your child’s day when you pick them up.
-We also use a web based portfolio program called Educa which provides families with regular updates of their child’s growth and development.
-Within the centre is also information boards with general documentation about the children’s day (meals, sleeps, bottles etc).
+We use a web based portfolio program called Educa which provides families with regular updates of their child’s growth and development, as well as live updates of meals (including quantity) nappy changes/toileting and sleep times.

 Can we still come if we are running late?